MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-embed-secure.md

 * The secure embed option works for reports that are published to the Power BI service.

 * To host securely embedded content, users must use HTTPS for their top-level page.
-Using an unsecured host page to access securely embedded content is not supported.
+Using an unsecured host page to access securely embedded content isn't supported.

 * The user needs to sign in to view the report whenever they open a new browser window.